ericcornelissen/shescape/CONTRIBUTING.md

 ##### Licenses

-To run a check against the npm dependencies, use `npm run check-licenses`.
+To audit the licenses of the npm dependencies, use `npm run check-licenses`.
 This uses [licensee] to validate that the licenses of dependencies are allowed (or have been manually reviewed in the past).

 ##### Vulnerabilities